Music censorship: Sensitivity

 In 2006, after Gary Glitter was convicted of child sexual abuse in Vietnam, the National Football League banned the original recording of his song "Rock and Roll" (which was popularly played at U.S. sporting events) from being played at its games.
 While the NFL still allowed a cover version of the song to be played, in 2012, the league instructed its teams to "avoid" playing the song entirely, following negative reception from British media over its continued use by the New England Patriots, and the possibility it could be played during Super Bowl XLVI.

 In 2009, after Chris Brown pleaded guilty to a felony assault of his then-girlfriend singer, Rihanna, various radio stations began to voluntarily pull Brown's music from their playlists as a condemnation of his actions.
 In December 2013, after Lostprophets' lead singer Ian Watkins was convicted of 13 sexual offences against children, the band's releases were pulled by music retailer HMV, while BBC Radio banned all of its songs from airplay.
-The group would also disband, with its remaining members forming a new band named No Devotion with Geoff Rickly.
+The group would also disband, with its remaining members forming a new band named No Devotion with Thursday frontman Geoff Rickly.

 In late-2018, Cleveland radio station WDOK pulled "Baby, It's Cold Outside"—a 1944 pop standard synonymous with the Christmas season—from its Christmas music playlist, citing that certain interpretations of the song's subject matter were too sensitive in the wake of the #MeToo movement against sexual harassment and assault.
 The move prompted other broadcasters (including two of Canada's major commercial radio groups, and the state-run CBC Radio) to follow suit.
 The decision was divisive among critics and the general public, with supporters arguing that the song's possible implications of date rape did not align with current societal norms, and others arguing that the decision was an appeal to political correctness.
 The CBC later reversed its decision, while a poll conducted by San Francisco radio station KOIT had only 23% of participants objecting to the song.